-Thanks to a three-speed fan that moves air at a rate of up to 1,600 rpm, this Vornado can cover a large space.
-It distributes enough humid air to fill up to 1,000 square feet) efficiently and effectively.
+Thanks to a three-speed fan that can move air at a rate of up to 1,600 rpm, this Vornado can humidify large areas (up to 1,000 square feet) efficiently and effectively.
 It runs for up to 24 hours on its highest setting before needing to be refilled, thanks to its generous 4-gallon capacity.

-Capable of humidifying up to 4,200 square feet, this model from Aprilaire can add up to 18 gallons of water to the air per day.
-It connects directly to a water line, eliminating the need for refilling a basin.
-The unit comes equipped with an automatic sensor that monitors the home’s humidity and adjusts the humidifier’s settings accordingly.
+Capable of humidifying up to a whopping 4,200 square feet, this model from Aprilaire can add up to 18 gallons of water to the air per day.
+It connects directly to a water line, eliminating the need for refilling a basin, though requiring home installation.

-The unit’s built-in fan connects to the home’s furnace via the ductwork to pull warm air directly into the unit’s water panel evaporator.
-The evaporator turns the water into vapor, which then circulates through the home’s existing ductwork.
-Mounts its digital thermostat to a wall in the house to set the unit.
+The unit’s built-in fan connects to the home’s furnace to pull warm air directly into the unit’s water panel evaporator.
+The evaporator then turns the water into vapor, circulating it through the home’s existing ductwork.

-Controls feature four fan speeds and an adjustable humidistat that automatically turns the unit off and on, depending on the conditions in the room.
-An auto shutoff keeps the humidifier from running dry, while filter and check water indicators let the user know when it needs maintenance.
-Its two water tanks are removable for easy cleaning.
-This humidifier uses about 40 watts on high.
+The AIRCARE’s control panel features four fan speeds and an adjustable humidistat that automatically turns the unit off and on, depending on the conditions in the room.
+An auto shutoff keeps the humidifier from running dry, while filter and check water indicators let you know when the unit needs maintenance or cleaning.

-This model from AIRCARE features a wood panel design that allows it to blend in with furniture and look at home in your space.
-This AIRCARE is also powerful, with a max output of 12 gallons per day, which is enough to humidify up to 3,700 square feet.
+From AIRCARE, this model’s unobtrusive, wood-paneled design enables it to blend in with furniture and look at home in your space.
+This AIRCARE is also powerful, with a max output of 12 gallons per day—enough to humidify up to 3,700 square feet.
 A refillable basin holds up to 5.4 gallons and can last up to 24 hours.

-It features four fan settings to control distribution and sits on sturdy casters that allow for the unit to be moved easily between placements.
+The unit features four fan settings to control distribution and sits on sturdy casters that allow for the unit to be moved easily between placements.
 All the while, a comfort sensor automatically adjusts the unit to maintain optimal humidity.
-This model comes in three faux wood patterns, including copper night, light oak, and oak burl.

 The Advantages of Owning an Evaporative Humidifier